Stephen Newman

 AVEVA

-Mentoring members of the team as they continue to grow in their software career, providing feedback via code review and giving presentations focussing on leveraging modern software engineering practices to deliver positive outcomes for customers.
 Delivered talks to the team and Chief Technologists related to Domain Driven Design (including Context Mapping), along with a presentation on Explainable Artificial Intelligence during AVEVA’s Developer Conference in Cambridge.

-September 2021 - September 2023
+September 2021 - August 2023

 Software Architect